 Injury to the superior clunial nerves has been reported at the time of posterior iliac crest bone harvest.
 Patients with injuries to the clunial nerves have posterior pelvic pain radiating into the buttocks that is often made worse by sitting.
 Often these injuries can be treated with sequential nerve blocks and desensitization and occasionally necessitate exploration and neuroma resection.

 Removal of the superior surface of the ilium or to the development of an unsatisfactory scar.
-Current recommendations are to use methods that preserve superior pelvic brim like removal of a section of ilium below the crest, superior crest trapdoor and crest splitting methods.
+Current recommendations are to use methods that preserve the superior pelvic brim like removal of a section of ilium below the crest, superior crest trapdoor, and crest splitting methods.